 A reading facility in one foreign language appropriate to the research topic must be demonstrated, either by successful completion of two semesters of foreign language course work or by examination.

 The degree requires that applicants experience substantial archaeological fieldwork, consistent with the traditional emphasis in Americanist anthropology.
 There are no specific requirements concerning the duration of such field work, though it is expected to last from 3 to 12 months.

-Students admitted to the PhD program are guaranteed a minimum of two years of funding.
-Additional years of funding are typically available, subject to availability of funds and academic progress.
+Students admitted to the PhD program are guaranteed a minimum of three years of funding if admitted with an MA in hand, or five years if admitted as a direct-to-doctorate student holding an undergraduate degree.
+Additional years of funding may be offered, subject to availability of funds and academic progress.
 We also strongly support students in their efforts to compete for external funding, and our program has a strong track record both with University-wide fellowships and with National Science Foundation dissertation grants.